payrollhero/bearded-shame/README.md

 And also sometimes people like massages too I hear.
 Maybe track those as well.

-Feel free to add a way to add new users.
-We've added a rake task that'll give you a preliminary list of users to play with.
+Feel free to add a way to create new users.
+We've included a rake task somewhere in there that'll give you a preliminary list of users to play with.
 We'll let you figure out how to get that thing running.

 ### Got it, are there rules to this?